Myth-OS/MythOS-Documentation/Vision.md

 # MYTHOS - Vision

-## Introduction

-This document declares the vision, mission, principles, and philosophy of the Mythos project.
-This document is a summary, and a more extensive Mythos Manifesto is also being prepared for presentation.
+This document declares the Mythos vision, mission, philosophy, and code of ethics.

----

-## MythOS: a Mythos Operating System
+## Vision

+Change the world with adventure and celebration.